 ⚠️ Problem card

-You are worried about explaining what has happened to you – and what might happen to you if you are returned – to a stranger, in a position of authority, who may be hostile and unfriendly.
+You are worried about explaining what has happened to you to a stranger in a position of authority who may be hostile and unfriendly.

 ⚠️ Problem card

-You don’t know how to get where your asylum interview will be held.
+You don’t know how to get to the location of your interview.

 ⚠️ Problem card